 - Consider implementing a chatbot to give shoppers the same experience of customer service that they would get in a physical store.

 - Have a game plan for when customers reply back to your outbound SMS messages.
 What if they are asking an important question?
 Ensure you can route the request to a service agent, who can respond in the same message.

 - Make the most of your in-store experience: create signage promoting a text-in program where shoppers can keep engaging with your brand after they leave the store.

-- Listen — and really listen, especially if you’re marketing to shoppers at a local level.
+- Listen — and really listen, especially if you’re marketing to customers at a local level.
 Start by seeking insights about your brand, and then about your competitors, in addition to broader discussion around your industry.
 If you want to go even further, consider bringing in more image recognition tools.

 - Analyze common questions from your own social accounts.
-For example, are you seeing queries about curbside pickup from specific social audiences, regions, or superfans?
+For example, are you seeing queries about curbside pick-up from specific social audiences, regions, or superfans?
 Build insights into your messaging for each audience segment.

 - Use your social insights to inform content on your FAQ page or help center.
 What kinds of requests is your team repeatedly responding to?
-You can use these inquiries as a signal to create helpful self-service content.
+You can use these enquiries as a signal to create helpful self-service content.

 - Keep an eye out for comments coming in from influencers.
 What can you reshare?
 In contrast, is there a problem you need to address immediately?

 - Partner with micro-influencers who align with your brand to promote your products.